Home > Environment > Energy Advice > Discount and Energy Efficiency Grant Schemes

 Winter fuel payments »

 The amount you'll get includes your ‘pensioner cost of living payment’.
 This is between £150 and £300.
-You’ll only get this extra amount in winter 2022 to 2023.
+You will get this extra amount in winter 2023 to 2024.
 This is in addition to any Cost of Living Payment you get with your benefit or tax credits.

 Warm Home Discount Scheme »

-The discount won’t affect your Cold Weather Payment or Winter Fuel Payment.
+The discount will not affect your Cold Weather Payment or Winter Fuel Payment.

 Cold weather payments »

-You may get a Cold Weather Payment if you’re getting certain benefits.
+You may get a Cold Weather Payment if you’re in receipt of certain benefits or support for Mortgage Interest.
+If you are eligible, you will get these payments automatically.
 Payments are made when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over 7 consecutive days.

-You’ll get a payment of £25 for each 7-day period of very cold weather between 1 November and 31 March.
-Payments will be paid within 14 working days into the same bank/ building society as your benefit payments.
+You’ll get a payment of £25 for each 7-day period of very cold weather between 1 November 2023 and 31 March 2024.
+Payments should be received within 14 working days into the same bank/ building society as your benefit payments.

 Priority Services Register »